paulplant/xdrip4ios_docs/docs/connect/cgm.md

 **Disable LibreLink Bluetooth Permission**

-To avoid problems with the LibreLink app "stealing" the bluetooth connection from xDrip4iOS, we need to ensure that the LibreLink app has it's bluetooth permissions disabled.
+To avoid problems with the LibreLink app "stealing" the Bluetooth connection from xDrip4iOS, we need to ensure that the LibreLink app has it's Bluetooth permissions disabled.

 Go to your iPhone Settings and scroll down to LibreLink.
 Select the app and in the options, disable Bluetooth.